 The POSTNET (Postal Numeric Encoding Technique) barcode type was developed by the U. S. Post Office to encode zip code information.
 POSTNET barcodes on U.S. mail improve the speed, accuracy and delivery of mail.
 Some U.S. Post Offices also offer a discount for sending bulk mail that contains the POSTNET barcode.
 However, the USPS plans to require the Intelligent Mail barcode to qualify for automation discounts beginning January of 2009.
 For this reason, IDAutomation has implemented unique encoding in IDAutomation Postnet Fonts, which allow printing of Postnet, Planet and Intelligent Mail barcodes with the same font, to meet the requirements today with the needs of tomorrow.

 All IDAutomation Barcode Products support the printing of Postnet such as the Barcode Components, Label Software and the Postnet Font Advantage Package, which includes over 30 encoders for easy integration, including support for Microsoft Access, Crystal Reports, Oracle Reports and FileMaker.

 Determining the Data to Encode:

 from example data above:

-it is encoded with IDAutomation's products.
+After the string is obtained, it is encoded with IDAutomation's products.

 Generating a barcode: